nammenam/neuromorphics/paper/thesis.typ

 The artificial neurons used in most deep learning models (like ReLU or sigmoid units) are static.
 They compute a weighted sum of their inputs, apply an activation function, and output a single, continuous value (like 0.83 or 5.2).
 This value is assumed to represent the neuron's "firing rate."

 Biological neurons don't work this way.
 They are spiking neurons, and their computation is:
-- Temporal: They integrate inputs over *time*.
+- Temporal: They integrate inputs over time.
 A neuron's internal state (its membrane potential) rises and falls based on when inputs arrive.
 - Event-Driven: They do not communicate with continuous values.
 They communicate using discrete, all-or-nothing electrical pulses called action potentials, or "spikes."
 A neuron only fires a spike when its internal potential crosses a specific threshold.
 - Efficient: Because they are event-driven, they are sparse.
 A neuron spends most of its time silent, only consuming energy when it receives or sends a spike.

-In this model, information is not just in *how many* spikes there are (a rate code), but *when* they occur (a temporal code).
+In this model, information is not just in how many spikes there are (a rate code), but when they occur (a temporal code).
 A spike arriving a few milliseconds earlier or later can completely change the computational outcome.

 #v(1em)
 === Biological Learning: Spike-Timing-Dependent Plasticity (STDP)